 The bill requires employers to provide a written copy of the requested records within five calendar days after receiving the request.
-They must be (1) written in English and the language the employee identifies as his or her primary language and (2) given directly to the employee by a manager during the employee's work hours (the bill does not specify how employers must provide the records to former employees).
+They must be (1) written in English and the language the employee identifies as his or her primary language and (2) given directly to the employee by a manager during the employee's work hours.
+If a former employee requested the records, they must be provided either at a mutually convenient time or through a mutually convenient delivery method.